ncatlab/nlab-content/pages/1536.md

 ##Warning##

 The term 'Grothendieck Construction' is applied in the literature to at least two very different constructions (and as [[Alexander Grothendieck|Grothendieck]] introduced so many new ideas and constructions to mathematics, perhaps there are others!).
 One concerns the construction of a [[fibered category]] from a [[pseudofunctor]] and will be treated in more detail in the entry on [[Grothendieck fibration]].
-The other is  the way of constructing K-theory from isomorphism classes of vector bundles on a space by the introduction of formal inverses, 'virtual bundles'.
+The other referes to constructing the [[Grothendieck group]] is  in the context of [[K-theory]] from isomorphism classes of vector bundles on a space by the introduction of formal inverses, 'virtual bundles'.
 This constructs an Abelian group from the semi-group of isomorphism classes.